ptarmiganlabs/butler-docs/content/en/docs/getting started/setup/mqtt/_index.md

 At the time of this writing, Azure Event Grid has a generous free tier that should be sufficient for most use cases.
 Check the [Azure pricing page](https://azure.microsoft.com/en-us/pricing/details/event-grid/) for the latest information.

+## Using MQTT to get evens from Qlik Sense Cloud

+Butler can use MQTT as a transport layer for events from Qlik Sense Cloud, for example app reload failure events.
+A separate MQTT configiration section in the config file is used for this, see below.

 ## Settings in config file

-The settings are of two kinds:
+The config file contains several settings related to MQTT:

-1. Defining what MQTT broker/server to connect to
+1. Defining what MQTT broker/server to connect to for handling client-managed Qlik Sense events and messages.
-2. What MQTT topics should be used when forwarding various Qlik Sense events to MQTT.
+2. What MQTT topics should be used when forwarding various client-managed Qlik Sense events to MQTT.
+3. Settings related to Butler's use of MQTT for connecting with Qlik Sense Cloud.

 ```yaml
 ---